-Having visited Cenote Oxman at the beginning of 2020, these are our tips and guide to visiting Cenote Oxman to help your plan your own visit.
+Having visited Cenote Oxman and loved it, these are our tips and guide to visiting Cenote Oxman to help your plan your own visit.

 Cenote Oxman is an underground cave style cenote set in a collapsed cave with an open roof which allows natural light to illuminate the clear waters below.
 Hanging tree roots cascade down into Cenote Oxman creating a magical effect.
 The pièce de résistance is Cenote Oxman’s rope swing, perfect for making a fun and dramatic entrance into the cenote!

 Cenote Oxman tip: the open cenotes with cascading tree roots are incredible to see.
 Cenote Ik Kil, beside Chichen Itza, is another incredible example of this type of cenote.
 It is believed that tree spirits guard each cenote entrance.

 The cenote is located in the traditional Hacienda San Lorenzo and the complex encompasses the cenote, a regular swimming pool and a restaurant serving local dishes.